bregman-arie/bregman-arie.github.io/_posts/2019-11-19-aws-cloud-practicioner-notes.markdown

 ##### How it works

-- [ ] Users will try to query a file which happens to be on another geographic location.
+* Users will try to query a file which happens to be on another geographic location.
-- [ ] Since it's not available in the edge location, they will get it from the origin location
+* Since it's not available in the edge location, they will get it from the origin location
-- [ ] The file which wasn't available in the edge location will now be stored at the edge location
+* The file which wasn't available in the edge location will now be stored at the edge location
-- [ ] Any future users will get it from the edge location in their area instead of going to the origin
+* Any future users will get it from the edge location in their area instead of going to the origin

-    - [ ] Delivery Methods
+##### Delivery Methods

-        - [ ] Web Distribution - typically used for websites
+* Web Distribution - typically used for websites
-        - [ ] RTMP - used for media streaming
+* RTMP - used for media streaming

-    - [ ] Cache
+##### Cache

-        - [ ] objects are cached for the life of TTL in seconds
+* objects are cached for the life of TTL in seconds
-        - [ ] it's possible to clear cached objects but it's not free
+* it's possible to clear cached objects but it's not free

-- [ ] **CLI**
+### CLI

+It's possible (and common) to manage AWS resources from the CLI using the `aws` command.

-    - [ ] `aws configure` to set up the CLI
+* use `aws configure` to set up the CLI
-        - [ ] It's stored in `~/.aws`
+  * it stores configuration in `~/.aws`

-        - [ ] Note: roles are more secure than using access key id's and secret access keys.
+Note: roles are more secure than using access key id's and secret access keys.
 Roles can be applied to EC2 instances at any time and they are universal (no need to specify region)

-    - [ ] Usage: `aws <service> <args>`
-    - [ ] Examples
+* The general usage of the `aws` cli is: `aws <service> <args>` For example:
-        - [ ] `aws ec2 ls`
+  * `aws ec2 ls`
-        - [ ] `aws s3 ls`
+  * `aws s3 ls`

-- [ ] Load Balancer
+### Load Balancer

-    - [ ] EC2 -> Load Balancer in the left side panel -> Create load balancer
+* In order to create a load balancer go to EC2 -> Load Balancer in the left side panel -> Create load balancer

-    - [ ] Types of load balancers
+##### Types of load balancers

-        - [ ] Application Load Balancer - for layer 7 (HTTP, HTTPS) traffic
+* Application Load Balancer - for layer 7 (HTTP, HTTPS) traffic
-        - [ ] Network Load Balancer - for ultra-high performances or static IP addresses)
+* Network Load Balancer - for ultra-high performances or static IP addresses)
-        - [ ] Classic Load Balancer - when your app is running in the EC2-Classic network.
+* Classic Load Balancer - when your app is running in the EC2-Classic network.
 Good for low costs and test environments

-- [ ] Databases
+### Databases

-    - [ ] Relational DB - Consists of tables when each table has several rows and each row includes several fields/columns
+* Relational DB - Consists of tables when each table has several rows and each row includes several fields/columns
-        - [ ] Relational DB on AWS are called **RDS**.
+* Relational DB on AWS are called **RDS**.
 There are several DBs of this type:
-            - [ ] SQL server, Oracle, MySQL Server, PostgreSQL, Aurora and MariaDB
+* SQL server, Oracle, MySQL Server, PostgreSQL, Aurora and MariaDB
-        - [ ] RDS has two key features
+* RDS has two key features
-            - [ ] Multi availability zone.
+* Multi availability zone.
 This is good for Disaster Recovery
-            - [ ] Read Replicas which are copies of your database.
+* Read Replicas which are copies of your database.
 This is great for performance as you read from this copies.
-                - [ ] You can 5 copies of your database
+* You can 5 copies of your database